Over the last few days, the government has announced proposals to introduce new offences and increase sentencing for a range of other offences.

 There is also a proposal to create a new offence of causing serious injury by careless driving.

 This is likely to be one of the most controversial proposals as there is friction between the lower level of culpability and unintended harm, which of course can sometimes be significant.

 The government appears to want to send out a tough message about certain types of criminal behaviour.
 It must be remembered however that sentencing is a fact-specific exercise where the personal mitigation of the defendant must also be considered.

 In cases where a guilty plea is inevitable, or a finding of guilt has been made, it is our job to present to a court the best possible mitigation to ensure the lowest sentence possible.

-If you face any criminal proceedings, in the first instance contact Jared McNally on 01612492700 and/or email@example.com to arrange a consultation.
+If you face criminal proceedings, Contact our Serious Crime Solicitors in Manchester in the first instance contact Jared McNally on 01612492700 and/or email@example.com to arrange a consultation.